Fitting Distributions¶

 (0.1, upper)

 Check convergence.
-The MLE returns iteration count.
-If it hits max_iter, the optimizer may not have converged.
+The fitted model has a converged property.
+If False, the optimizer may not have found the MLE.

 Next: Custom Models¶